c4rlosdias/IFC-Tools/README.md

 # IFC Tools

+set of application tools for manipulation of IFC files:

+.
 Extracts a quantity spreadsheet from an IFC file